-Color is a way to make your proposals look more interesting.
-However, when it comes to text, for the most part, boring is better.
+Incorporating color is a way to make your proposals look more interesting.
+However, when it comes to text, for the most part boring is better.
 Using black text for body text is standard practice, and you should create your template to follow this rule.

 For the headings and subheadings, you have more freedom to use a little bit of color.
 For main headings, you can use the default blue color found in Word’s style bar, or you can use a color from your organization’s palette of official colors.

-You don’t want to go too crazy with color, so a safe choice might be to switch out Microsoft’s default blue for Heading 1 (seen in the example above) for a blue that is part of your organization’s approved color palette.
-Or, you could use a color from your palette for one of the three levels of headings and leave the other headings to Word’s default settings.
+You don’t want to go too crazy with color, so a safe choice might be, for example, to switch out Microsoft’s default blue for Heading 1 (seen in the example above) for a blue that is part of your organization’s approved color palette.
+Or, you could use a color from your palette for one of the three levels of headings and use Word’s default settings for the other headings.

 Limiting your colors also applies to graphics.
 If you include graphics in your proposal, the graphics should focus on the colors from your organization’s color palette.